Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: Data and model

-Our motivation comes from recent applications in neuropsychiatric research with the explicit goal of characterizing the brain dynamics responsible for mental illnesses at a network level \cite{Carlson2017,Gallagher2017,Hultman2018}.
-In these examples, the data come from mouse models of neuropsychiatric disease performing behavioral tasks.
-During these tasks the electrical activity is measured in multiple brain regions through implanted electrodes \cite{Dzirasa2006}.
-The measured signals are known as Local Field Potentials (LFPs) and are believed to reflect the aggregate behavior of hundreds of thousands of neurons \cite{buzsaki2012}.
-Compared to individual neurons, LFP signals have been found to be more consistent between individuals, motivating their use to find common patterns of neuropsychiatric disorders in a population.
-Our goal is to model this electrical activity (the predictors) with factor models and relate the factors to behavior (the outcome), which could potentially be used to develop new treatments \cite{Carlson2017}.

-We focus on using our methods to identity a whole brain network associated with stress \cite{Carlson2017}.
-In this experiment, 26 mice were recorded from two genetic backgrounds (14 wild type and 12 genetically modified CLOCK$\Delta$19).
-The CLOCK$\Delta$19 genetic modification is a mouse model of bipolar disorder \cite{VanEnkhuizen2013}.
+The LFPs analyzed in the Tail Suspension Test (TST) came from 26 mice of two genetic backgrounds (14 wild type and 12 Clock-$\Delta$19).
+The Clock-$\Delta$19 genotype has been used to model bipolar disorder \citep{VanEnkhuizen2013a}.
 Each mouse was recorded for 20 minutes across 3 behavioral contexts: 5 minutes in its home cage (non-stressful), 5 minutes in an open field (arousing, mildly stressful), and 10 minutes suspended by its tail (highly stressful).
-For our purposes, we want to determine a network that predicts stressful activity, so we consider all data from the home cage as the negative label (stress-free condition) and all data from the other two conditions as the positive label (stressed condition).
-A second prediction task is to determine brain differences between the genetic conditions (i.e., what underlying differences are there between the wild type and bipolar mouse model?).
 Data were recorded from 11 biologically relevant brain regions with 32 electrodes (multiple electrodes per region) at 1000 Hz.
-Data from faulty electrodes were removed, and the time series were averaged per region to yield an 11-dimensional time series per mouse.
-A visualization of these data can be seen in Figure \ref{fig:Sec2_1_1}.
+These redundant electrodes were implanted to allow for the removal of faulty electrodes and electrodes that missed the target brain region.
+We chose to average the signals per region to yield an 11-dimensional time series per mouse.
+This was done because the brain region represents the smallest resolvable location when modeling multiple animals; multiple electrodes function as repeated measurements and averaging allows us to reduce the variance of the measured signal.
+A visualization of these data and the experimental design can be seen in Figure \ref{fig:experiment}.

-There is strong evidence to support the belief that the behaviorally relevant aspects of electrophysiology are frequency-based power within brain regions, as well as frequency-based coherence between brain regions \cite{Uhlhaas2008,Hultman2016}.
-To characterize the dynamics in the LFPs we discretized the time series into 1-second windows.
-Windows containing saturated signals were removed (typically due to motion artifacts).
-This preprocessing procedure yielded an $\mathbb{R}^{11\times1000}$ data matrix for each window with an associated binary outcome.

-For our purposes any model must: (1) characterize the powers and coherences in terms of latent factors, (2) relate these factors to the observed behavior, and (3) yield interpretable loadings that can be used to construct testable hypotheses to establish causality in follow-up experiments.
-Following our recent work \cite{Gallagher2017,Hultman2018}, we will use a factor modeling framework and will explore how our proposed model fitting helps satisfies these conditions.